Red Hen Publications

 Most of modern London didn’t even physically exist before the 19th century.

 There were any number pre-existing historical villages, however, which were swallowed up by Greater London over the course of the 19th and 20th centuries.
 The House of Black could have originally been located in one of those.
-Islington or Highgate seems likely.
+Islington or Highgate both seem likely and are frequently identified as the location of the house in fanfics.

 (Which renders Bellatrix’s grand contempt of the “Muggle dunghill” of the area around Spinner’s End into a rather blatant case of Pot vs. Kettle.)